ApplauseOSS/djangoevents/CONTRIBUTING.md

 4. Please add meaningful description for the proposed change/fix on the pull request description.
 5. Have at least one reviewer approve the pull request.
 6. You may request the repo maintainer to merge the pull request for you.
+7. Bugfixes should target master branch while new features should target devel branch.

 ## Code of Conduct